 Is There a Natural Cure for Interstitial Lung Disease?

 If you have an interstitial lung disease and traditional treatment methods like supplemental oxygen and anti-inflammatory medications aren’t providing the symptom relief you desire, consider this natural treatment available at the Lung Institute.
-In certain patients, stem cell therapy may improve symptoms like shortness of breath and dry cough, making it easier to participate in physical activity and live life to the fullest.
+In certain patients, cellular therapy may improve symptoms like shortness of breath and dry cough, making it easier to participate in physical activity and live life to the fullest.

 There may not be a cure for interstitial lung disease, but natural treatment at the Lung Institute may help you overcome symptoms and return to the activities you enjoy without the negative side effects that are associated with many drugs.
-We encourage you to contact a member of our devoted team at (800) 729-3065 if you would like to learn if you are a candidate for stem cell therapy.
+We encourage you to contact a member of our devoted team at (800) 729-3065 if you would like to learn if you are a candidate for cellular therapy.